fgrehm/devstep/docs/buildpacks/golang.md

 mount a local checkout of a project dependency into the container without running into permission issues.

-To install a specific Go version, please use the `GO_VERSION` environmental variable.
+To install a specific Go version, please use the `GOVERSION` environmental variable.